-Among the most famous artwork in Rome's Villa Borghese are Caravaggio paintings that span the career of this brilliant but volatile painter.
+Among the most famous artwork in Rome’s Villa Borghese are Caravaggio paintings spanning the career of this brilliant but volatile painter.

 And each one of them has fascinating art history behind it.

 Michelangelo Merisi, called Caravaggio (1571-1610), was born in Milan, not in the northern Italian town of Caravaggio, as was believed until several years ago.
 In Milan, he studied with Simone Peterzano, a former pupil of Titian, but left neither personal history nor works of art there.

 Caravaggio relocated to Rome in late 1592, and apprenticed briefly in the studio of the Cavalier d’Arpino and his brother, Bernardino Cesari, specializing in painting fruits and vegetables.
 Unlike the typical 16th century artist, Caravaggio rejected the current academic training that devoted years to drawing sculptures and copying artwork made by famous painters.